matejbizjak/kumuluzee-nats/jetstream/README.md

 `src/main/resources`.
 For more information about KumuluzEE Logs visit the [KumuluzEE Logs Github page](https://github.com/kumuluz/kumuluzee-logs).

+> If you are unfamiliar with the NATS JetStream, please check the [documentation](https://docs.nats.io/nats-concepts/jetstream) or read the [Configuration](#configuration) section first.

 ### Publishing messages

-For injecting the JetStream context, the KumuluzEE NATS JetStream provides a `@JetStreamProducer` annotation, which will inject the producer reference.
+For injecting a JetStream context, the KumuluzEE NATS JetStream provides the `@JetStreamProducer` annotation, which will inject the producer reference.
 We have to use it in conjunction with the `@Inject` annotation, as shown on the example below.